Biohazardyee/courses/SUPINFO/Year 1/Courses/3AGIL/Agile Scrum.md

 ### Test-Driven Development (TDD)

-- TDD is a software development methodology in which developers write automated tests for new code before writing the code itself.
+- TDD is a development methodology in which developers write automated tests for new code before writing the code itself.
-- The tests are used to define the desired behavior and requirements for the code, and are run after the code is written to ensure that it is working as expected.
+- Tests define desired behavior and requirements and are run after the code is written to ensure it works as expected.
-- To practice TDD, developers follow a specific process called the "test-driven development cycle," which consists of writing a test, running the test and confirming that it fails, writing the code to make the test pass, running the test again to ensure that it passes with the new code, and refactoring the code as needed.
+- The TDD cycle: write a test, run the test and confirm it fails, write code to make the test pass, run tests again to ensure they pass, and refactor as needed.
+- TDD encourages better design, fewer bugs, and a reliable test suite.